🧡 Skip to main content🔍 Skip to search

 Run Task as specified user

 No matter which user is currently logged in or if there is such a user at all, the Run Task as specified user option allows using credentials of any user to start the Task.
 No matter whether the specified user is or is not already logged in, his user profile is accessible for the Task.
-However, if the user is not logged in, his user desktop environment is not available, and the application's interface will not be shown.
-Run Task as specified user is a good choice for the following situations:

-• The systems where multiple users are simultaneously logged in and it is necessary to clearly indicate which user profile (including disk and network access, graphical environment, etc.) will be used as a context for Task execution;
+• The systems where multiple users are simultaneously logged in and it is necessary to clearly indicate which user profile (including disk and network access, graphical environment, etc.) will be used as a context for Task execution.

 Run Task as default user

-The Run Task as default user option specifies that the Task will be run with privileges of the user set as default in Automation Workshop.
-It can be any user account with valid credentials.
 The option itself is similar to Run Task as specified user.
-If the default user is logged in, the Task can use both his profile and desktop.
+If the default user is logged in, the Task can use both his profile and Desktop.
 If not, then only his profile is used.
 Running the Task as default user is useful in the following situations:

 Do not run the Task

-Some Tasks can be successfully performed only when a user is logged in.
-One example is running an application which shows its window on user desktop and requires interaction with user.
-Or, perhaps, the timing is right only when a user is logged in.
 Other Tasks, on the contrary, perform much better or only can be done when there is no user logged into the system.
-By choosing the Do not run the Task option for either scenario if user is logged in or if user is logged off it is possible to set the Task not to run when inappropriate.
+By choosing the Do not run the Task option for either scenario if user is logged in or if user is logged off, it is possible to set the Task not to run when unsuitable.

 Configure Run As…